HenrikBengtsson/future.BatchJobs/README.md

 ```

-## Evaluation is done in "local" environment
+## Evaluation is done in a "local" environment
 Note that each asynchroneous expression is evaluated in its own unique _asynchroneous environment_, which is different from the calling environment.
 The only way to transfer information from the "asynchroneous environment" to the calling environment, is via the (return) value, just as when functions are called.
 In other words,

 ```r